mwdunham/ssGMM/README.md

-## UPDATE - April 2021
+## UPDATE - February 2022
 An update is being made to the ssGMM code that will be available soon.
 The current version is written in 'function' form which is not user friendly.
 I am currently getting a version of the code written as a python Class.
 I am also adding functionality so the ssGMM can actually behave as a classifier (perform induction rather than just transduction).
-I anticipate this updated version will be made available in this repository by the end of Summer 2021.
+This update was delayed, but I anticipate this updated version will be made available in this repository by ~ May 2022.
 If you would like the 'beta' version sooner, send me an email (mwdunham@mun.ca).
 Happy learning!

 # Semi-supervised Gaussian mixture models (ssGMM)
 This repository contains a semi-supervised Gaussian mixture models (ssGMM) code written in Python 3 that is necessary for reproducing the results in our paper: